David Peralta Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers, including David Peralta (batting .190 in his past 10 games, with a double, a home run and five RBI), battle starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Thursday at 7:40 PM ET.
+After going 0-for-2 in his most recent game, David Peralta and the Los Angeles Dodgers take on the Chicago Cubs (who will hand the ball to Marcus Stroman) at 2:20 PM ET on Sunday.

-In his last game, he hit a home run while going 1-for-3 against the Mets.
+In his most recent game he had a hitless showing (0-for-2) against the Cubs.

 David Peralta Game Info & Props vs. the Cubs